 Quality business processes are always the result of diligence not only creating those processes, but recording them, and testing that those records work.
 Have you thought much about the best ways to test your business processes?

-It’s essential that you develop quality business processes.
-When you’re working remotely, your team relies on you developing concrete documented instructions.
+You must develop quality business processes.
+When you’re working remotely, your team relies on you to develop concrete documented instructions.
 This helps to bridge the remote communication gap in the workplace.
-In fact, 59% of workers agree that having communication written down is the most important part of success when working remotely.
+59% of workers agree that having communication written down is the most important part of success when working remotely.

 “Manage the cause, not the result.”
 W.E Deming